acnelson12/PP4/README.md

 a more conceptual level.
 This is what I am currently in the process of doing, and code is likely to change dramatically as I find better ways to do things and the algorithms evolve.
 Because of this, don’t be too quick to criticize.
 There are going to be some messy things.
+I try to pay a lot of attention to code-correctness, and the messy things are often a result of my finding a “more correct” way of doing something which hasn’t been fully implemented.

-At this time, I would like to address Torsten Bronger’s wishlist for PP3.
+Now, I would like to address Torsten Bronger’s wishlist for PP3.

 “Very faint stars, i.e. stars fainter than ’faintest_star_disk_magnitude’, should be removed from the map automatically, if they overlap with a label.
 It shouldn’t matter